47867/ViT-ER/README.md

 Weights for the Random Sampler are computed at FP64 precision.
 All model weights are stored in FP32 precision.
 Gradient scaling as well as optimizer steps are also conducted with FP32 precision.
 Only forward passing and loss computation run in the lower FP16 precision to reduce compute cost.
 <br><br>

+## <strong>Transfer learning</strong> <br>
 Training is conducted for 35 epochs using a sophisticated multi-phase setup. <br>
 We first freeze the backbone and train only the head for three epochs.
 Afterwards, we enable Mix-Up for two epochs.
 After five epochs, the backbone is unfrozen.
 Mix-up is disabled for the frist unfrozen epoch and gets enabled afterwards for all remaining epochs. <br>
 After each epoch, validation loss is computed.
 A new checkpoint is saved when the validation loss reaches a new minimum.
 Should there be no improvement on the validation loss for seven epochs, training is stopped early. <br>
 In our example, training runs for the full 35 epochs.
 The lowest validation loss is reached after 32 epochs.
 <br><br>

-Both models reach near-state-of-the-art performance with a Macro-F1 value >0.8 and validation accuracy of >0.8.
+Both models reach near-state-of-the-art performance with a Macro-F1 value >0.8 and validation accuracy of >0.8 on validation data.
 Single class performance is as follows:
 <br><br>

 ### <strong>SWIN-Base</strong>